arfahmanaal/simple-registration-form/README.md

-This is a basic registration form project implemented using PHP and MySQL.
-The project allows users to register by providing their basic information such as name, email address, password and stores the data in a MySQL database.
+This is a basic registration form implemented using PHP and MySQL.
+This form allows users to register by providing their basic information such as name, email address, password and stores the data in a MySQL database.

 ## Prerequisites